JyotiPandey111/OOPs-Challenge/README.md

 - EXAMPLE 4: MULTIPLE INHERITANCE WITH TWO PARENT AND ONE CHILD CLASS
 - EXAMPLE 5: MULTIPLE INHERITANCE WITH ONE PARENT AND TWO CHILD CLASS
 - EXAMPLE 6: MULTI-LEVEL INHERITANCE WITH THREE CLASSES

+- Public: Public methods and variables can be accessible everywhere.
+All the methods and attributes of class are public by default.
+- Protected: Protected methods and variables can be accessible within the class in which it is defined and its parent or inherited classes and declared by '_' before the name.
+- Private:   Private methods and variables can be accessible within the class only.
+Private method and variable is declared by using '__' before the name
+Any number of Methods and Variables in class can be private, public and protected.
+## Abstraction:
+When there is a restriction on a user to ACCESS the attributes of the class directly,
+             then Abstraction comes into play.
+In simple words, it is hiding  implementation.
+             We can access the private attribute through method of the class.
+## Encapsulation:
+When there is a restriction on a user to MODIFY the attributes of the class directly,
+               then Encapsulation comes into play.
+               We can modify the private variable through method of the class.